yuno-payments/yuno-docs/docs/Security and Compliance/data-migration-processes/via-api.md

 next:
   description: ''
 ---
-On this page, you will find a walk-through guide on migrating tokens using the Yuno API endpoints.
-After completing the guide steps, you will have a list of customers with enrolled payment methods in their accounts.
+This guide provides a step-by-step process for migrating tokens using the Yuno API endpoints.
+By following the steps outlined, you will compile a list of customers with their enrolled payment methods.

 ## Requirements

-Before starting following the steps described in this guide, you need to:
+Before proceeding with the steps in this guide, ensure you have:

-* Have concluded the three steps related to the [importing cards from a gateway account](docs:token-migration-process-copy#importing-cards-from-a-gateway-account) process.
+* Completed the three steps related to the [importing cards from a gateway account](docs:token-migration-process-copy#importing-cards-from-a-gateway-account) process.
-* Access your [API credentials](doc:get-your-api-credentials) on the Yuno Dashboard, which are composed by:
+* Accessed your [API credentials](doc:developers-credentials) on the Yuno Dashboard, which include:
   * `public-api-key`
-  * `private-secrete-key`
+  * `private-secret-key`
   * `account_id`

-Ensure to have concluded the steps and have the above data before following the guide.
+Make sure you have completed these steps and have the necessary data before continuing with the guide.

 ## Migrate tokens via API

 ### Step 1: Create customers

-Use the [Create Customer](ref:create-customer) endpoint to create customers on the Yuno system.
-You can't enroll payment methods to customers that do not exist on the Yuno system.
-However, you can skip this step if customers already exist in Yuno.
+To begin the token migration process, you will use the [Create Customer](ref:create-customer) endpoint to add customers to the Yuno system.
+It is important to note that payment methods cannot be enrolled for customers who do not exist in the Yuno system.
+If the customers are already present in Yuno, you may skip this step.

-To register new customers, You will need to provide their personal information.
-In addition, you also need to supply the `merchant_customer_id`, a unique identifier for the customer used on your system.
+To register new customers, provide their personal information.
+Additionally, you must supply the `merchant_customer_id`, which is a unique identifier for the customer used in your system.

-> 📘 Customer Complementary Information
+> 📘 Customer complementary information
 >
-> When creating a **Customer**, certain information is not required but can improve the user's payment experience if provided.
-Phone, billing address, and shipping address are examples of non-mandatory data you can provide.
+> When creating a customer, certain information is optional but can enhance the user's payment experience if provided.
+Examples of non-mandatory data include phone number, billing address, and shipping address.
 >
-> If you add optional information, be aware of the required mandatory fields.
+> If you choose to add optional information, ensure that all required mandatory fields are also provided.

-At the end of the create a customer process, you will receive an `id`, which identifies the user within the Yuno system.
-Use the `id` to enroll the existing payment methods.
+Upon completing the customer creation process, you will receive an `id` that identifies the user within the Yuno system.
+Use this `id` to enroll the existing payment methods.

 ### Step 2: Check the customer data (optional)

-After creating each customer, you can use the [Retrieve Customer](ref:create-customer) endpoint to confirm the registered customer information.
-To retrieve the customer data, you need to provide the `id` received when the customer was created.
+In this step, you have the option to verify the information of each registered customer.
+Use the [Retrieve Customer](ref:create-customer) endpoint to access the customer data.
+To do this, provide the `id` that was generated when the customer was initially created.

 ### Step 3: Enroll a payment method

-To finish the migration process, you will use the third-party vault/gateway data to enroll payment methods for each customer on the Yuno system.
+To complete the migration process, you need to enroll payment methods for each customer using the third-party vault or gateway data.

-Use the [Enroll Payment Method](ref:enroll-payment-method-api) endpoint to enroll the received payment methods.
-Notice that the `customer_id` required to perform the request is the `id` you received when creating the customer in [Step 1](doc:via-api#step-1-create-customers).
-You will also need to provide the `provider_data` object with the external provider's token, as presented in the code snip below:
+Utilize the [Enroll Payment Method](ref:enroll-payment-method-api) endpoint to register the payment methods.
+Remember, the `customer_id` required for this request is the `id` obtained during the customer creation in [Step 1](doc:via-api#step-1-create-customers).
+Additionally, include the `provider_data` object containing the external provider's token, as shown in the code snippet below:

 ```curl Request
 curl --request POST \